 What is the difference between counselling approaches?

-There is a bewildering array of approaches to counselling and psychotherapy, which can be confusing when looking for the right type of therapy for you.
+There is a bewildering array of approaches to counselling and psychotherapy.
+This can be confusing when looking for the right type of therapy for you.
 One way to start is to decide whether you would prefer one to one counselling or would like to work together with your partner, your family or a supportive group.
 When choosing a practitioner, find out about how they work and decide whether their approach sits with you comfortably.
 If you can’t find a suitable therapist near you, you can also consider therapists working online or via phone.
 Any therapist with good professional standards and integrity would also tell you whether their approach and setting suits the issues you bring.
 As a Humanistic Integrative Counsellor, I am able to offer a variety of approaches to my clients, which suits many people.
 I am also specialising in Focusing Oriented Therapy and working with Highly Sensitive People (HSP).
 You can read further details about the counselling approaches I use on this website.

 You can also find further information about various approaches to therapy at: